 How to store kiwi after cutting

 First of all, you need to make sure that the kiwi is fully ripe before cutting since it does not continue ripening once cut no matter how well you store it.
-Once you cut the fruit, put it in an airtight container to lock in the moisture and store it under low temperatures.
+Once you cut the fruit, put it in an airtight container to lock in the moisture and store it in the fridge or freezer.

 Here’s how to refrigerate cut kiwi and keep it fresh for longer